Keyword Research

 - Keyword mapping.
 Assigning target queries to specific pages to prevent cannibalisation and surface content gaps.

-Why keyword research matters
+Why does keyword research matter?

 Without keyword research, SEO is guesswork.
 You can produce content that is technically excellent and well-linked, but if it doesn’t align with how your audience actually searches, it won’t be found.